 Quick reference:

-- Bereavement Helpline: 0300 322 9620 (Mon–Fri 8am–6pm)
+- Bereavement helpline: 0300 322 9620 (Mon–Fri 8am–6pm)

 - Tell Us Once: available when registering the death, or within 28 days via gov.uk

-- Post: HM Revenue & Customs, BX9 2BS
+- Self-assessment / general post: HM Revenue & Customs, BX9 2BS

 - Official guidance: gov.uk – dealing with the estate